Master of Philosophy in International Relations

 Qualifying Examination

-4. Candidates will complete the first year core course (The Development of the International System and Contemporary Debates in International Relations Theory) assessed by a written examination.
+3. Candidates will complete a core course in The Development of the International System and Contemporary Debates in International Relations Theory, assessed by a written examination.

-5. Candidates will complete Research Design and Methods in International Relations (Combined) assessed by coursework, full details of which will be set out in the Course Handbook and on the University’s Virtual Learning Environment.
+4. Candidates will complete courses in Research Design and Methods in International Relations and two methods options.
+Candidates will submit three summative coursework assignments, full details of which will be set out in the Course Handbook.

 6. To pass the qualifying examination and proceed to the second year each candidate must pass both courses.
 Candidates who fail either course will normally be able to retake it before the beginning of the next academic year.